Chapter 4 – Exports

 (2) No person shall export animal semen out of Canada unless the semen, from the time it was collected, was stored in an animal semen production centre or other place approved by the Minister.

-(3) No person shall export livestock, poultry, animal embryos or animal semen unless the certificate referred to in subsection (1) bears the mark of the official export stamp referred to in subsection (4).
+(3) No person shall export animal germplasm, livestock or poultry unless the certificate referred to in paragraph (1)(b) bears the mark of the official export stamp referred to in subsection (4).

-(4) The official export stamp required by this section shall contain the words "Government of Canada - Canadian Food Inspection Agency - Gouvernement du Canada - Agence Canadienne d'inspection des aliments" and it shall be applied on a certificate only by a veterinary inspector or a person authorized by one.
+(4) The official export stamp required by this section shall contain the words "Government of Canada – CANADIAN FOOD INSPECTION AGENCY – Gouvernement du Canada – AGENCE CANADIENNE D’INSPECTION DES ALIMENTS" and it shall be applied on a certificate only by a veterinary inspector or a person authorized by one.

 Legal basis